Agathariruppu

 Agathariruppu is a village in Ramanathapuram district of the Indian state of Tamil Nadu.
 Agathariruppu falls under Abiramam town panchayat and Kamuthi Taluk.

 Demography

 People from Agathariruppu are mostly settled outside for jobs and education.
 Overall resident population is less than 500.

 Festival

 Yearly Mariamman Thiruvizha

-Mariyamman Mulaipaari Festival celebrated annually, during this festival, the people settled in Chennai, Madurai and Ramanathapuram join together.
+Mariyamman Mulaipaari Festival celebrated annually, during this festival, the people settled in Chennai, Madurai and Ramanathapuram join.

 Bullock cart pilgrim trip

 People from Agathariruppu go for temple trip to M.Pudupatti/ Keela rajakula Raman rajapalayam near Sivakasi in Bullock cart, once in every four years (usually in May month), along with other people who belongs to Aarukarai Yadava community.